SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Select a 'Groovy Script' in the Add Flow Step dialog.
 <br>![](../ex3/images/image11.png)

 1. Let's title this step as 'Log Sales Order Event Payload'.
-As the name suggests, we will log the payload we recieve from the AEM Adapter
+As the name suggests, we will log the payload we receive from the AEM Adapter
 <br>![](../ex3/images/image12.png)

 1. Copy the following lines of code and paste them into the script editor window.